Geography of Sudan: Geographical regions

 Sudan's third distinct region is the central clay plains that stretch eastward from the Nuba Mountains to the Ethiopian border, broken only by the Ingessana Hills, and from Khartoum in the north to the far reaches of southern Sudan.
 Between the Dindar and the Rahad rivers, a low ridge slopes down from the Ethiopian highlands contrasting the neighboring plains as do the occasional hills.
 The central clay plains provide the backbone of Sudan's economy because of the large amounts of settlements which are there due to the available water.
 In the heartland of the central clay plains lies the jazirah, (literally in Arabic "peninsula") the land between the Blue Nile and the White Nile where the great Gezira Scheme was developed.
 This project grows cotton for export and has historically produced more than half of Sudan's revenue and export earnings.

 Northeast of the central clay plains lies eastern Sudan, which is divided between desert and semi-desert and includes the Butana, the Qash Delta, the Red Sea Hills, and the coastal plain.
 The Butana is an undulating land between Khartoum and Kassala that provides good grazing for cattle, sheep, and goats.
 East of the Butana is a geological formation known as the Qash Delta.
 Originally a depression, it has been filled with sand and silt brought down by the flash floods of the Qash River, creating a delta above the surrounding plain.
 Extending 100 kilometers north of Kassala, the whole area watered by the Qash is a rich grassland with bountiful cultivation long after the river has spent its waters on the surface of its delta.
 Trees and bushes provide grazing for the camels from the north, and the rich moist soil provides an abundance of food crops and cotton.

 Northward beyond the Qash lie the Red Sea Hills.
 Dry, bleak, and cooler than the surrounding land, particularly in the heat of the Sudanese summer, they stretch northward into Egypt, a jumbled mass of hills where life is hard and unpredictable for the Beja inhabitants.
 Below the hills sprawls the coastal plain of the Red Sea, varying in width from about fifty-six kilometers in the south near Tawkar to about twenty-four kilometers near the Egyptian border.
 The coastal plain is dry and barren.
 It consists of rocks, and the seaward side is thick with coral reefs.

+Political geography

+Sudan is divided into 18 states and one area with special administrative status.
+The states of Sudan are: